sarahmoshfeghi/MispSIEMIntegeration/README.md

 ```

 ### 3. Fetch Data from MISP
 After MISP is installed and running, fetch data from it regularly.
-This is handled by the `mispfetch` library, which retrieves IOCs like IPs, domains, and file hashes.
+This is handled by `fetch_misp_data.py`, which retrieves IOCs like IPs, domains, and file hashes.

 ### 4. Write Data to QRadar Reference Sets
-A separate Python script updates the reference sets on QRadar:
+`update_qradar.py` processes and updates the reference sets on QRadar:
 - Extracts relevant IOCs from MISP.
 - Writes them to specific reference sets on QRadar.

 ### 5. Append Malicious Domains to Firewall
-- The extracted malicious domains are appended to a block list.
+- The extracted malicious domains are appended to a block list using `update_firewall.py`.
 - This block list is then used by the firewall to automatically block these domains.
-- This is done via a Flask function from the **MaliciousIPBlocked** project, which ensures seamless integration with the firewall feeder.
+- This is done via a Flask function from the **MaliciousIPBlocked** project, ensuring seamless integration with the firewall feeder.

 ### 6. Automate with `schedulermisp.py`
 To ensure continuous updates, `schedulermisp.py`: